cucumber/docs/content/gherkin/step-organization.md

 # Grouping step definitions

-Avoid writing similar step definitions as they can lead to clutter.
+Avoid writing similar step definitions, as they can lead to clutter.
 While documenting your steps helps, making use of **helper methods** to abstract them can do wonders.

-For example, take the following steps :
+For example, take the following steps:

 ```
     Given I go to the home page